 This period represents a phase of introspection and confrontation with one's personal demons, which are reflected in poetry.

-The Echo of Latin American Dictatorships
+The echo of Latin American dictatorships

 These poets become symbols of a struggle that transcends time and space, bringing to light the importance of poetry as a vehicle of denunciation and hope.